-Building family relationships when you have a child with autism spectrum disorder
+Positive family relationships when you have an autistic child

-If you’re raising a child with autism spectrum disorder (ASD), taking care of your family relationships is as important as taking care of any other aspect of your family life.
+When you’re raising an autistic child or children, working on positive family relationships is as important as taking care of any other aspect of your family life.

 - building your family’s resilience.